Analytics in Service of SaaS Management

 Another complexity is the number of web-based applications.
 Organizations adopt hundreds and even thousands of SaaS applications, which are onerous to manage without insights on their usage and ownership, and such insights cannot be provided by conventional software management tools.

 SaaS Analytics and Management Solution

 To manage web-based applications, you need to know what apps are subscribed to in your organization and how those apps are used.
 IT teams frequently make faulty assumptions on SaaS usage across organizations relying simply on the number of licenses and information on the purchases made.
-Absence or lack of SaaS usage information does not only create obstacles for SaaS management, but can also delay projects, deteriorate employees’ performance and inflate costs.
+The absence or lack of SaaS usage information does not only create obstacles for SaaS management but can also delay projects, deteriorate employees’ performance and inflate costs.

 New SaaS web usage monitoring tools, such as Binadox, can provide deep insights into web-based apps and their usage to help in their management.
 The data Binadox is able to provide are key for making informative and accurate decisions.

 Learn more about the Binadox SaaS Web Usage Monitoring.